-The College offers a baccalaureate program leading to the Bachelor of Business Administration (BBA) degree with majors in accounting, computer information systems, economics, finance, management, and marketing.
+Established in 1958, the McCoy College of Business Administration offers the Bachelor of Business Administration (BBA) degree with majors in accounting, computer information systems, economics, finance, management, and marketing.
 The management major offers a teacher certification option.
-The Certified Financial Planner and Latin American Studies Certificate programs are also offered.
-Additionally, the College cooperates with the College of Liberal Arts in offering the Bachelor of Arts (BA) with a major in economics.
-Although the BBA degree does not require a minor, non-business majors may choose Business Administration as their minor.
-The requirements for this minor are listed in the Degrees and Programs section.
+The Certified Financial Planner, Latin American Business, and Computer Information Systems certificate programs also are offered.
+Additionally, the College cooperates with the College of Liberal Arts in offering the Bachelor of Arts (BA) degree with a major in economics.
+The BBA degree does not require a minor.
+Non-business majors may choose business administration as their minor.